 Then finally I need to clean the garage (and it's a mess!) so I will have a clean place to work the following day.

-Sometimes I close my shop so I can restock or even more fun work on that ideal I had for a new product.
+Sometimes I close my shop so I can restock or even more fun work on that idea I had for a new product.
 I am fairly quick at making those ideas into a reality but it does require time to create a prototype so improvements can be made and then finally writing build or use instructions or both.

 So there you have it.
-I am the designer, the manual and build instruction writer, the book keeper and secretary, the logistics manager, the manufacturer and finally the janitor.
+I am the designer, the purchaser, the manual and build instruction writer, the book keeper and secretary, the logistics manager, the manufacturer and finally the janitor.
 Well "finally isn't actually completely true because I'm also a wife and house keeper and trust me that takes time too.
 I'm just a house wife that wants to make weaving tools for you at a price that is affordable.
 That's it, that is my entire reasoning for working so hard; oh.... but I am also very happy when I get kind words in a review, some days that's what really keeps me working hard so keep them coming.

 You can follow my adventures and see what I'm up to by clicking "follow" on my blog.
 I generally am not so wordy and you might get ideas or find a tool you just couldn't live without.